tripathishashikant/problem-solving/easy/checkForPalindrome/problem.md

-# 🧠 Check if All Elements Are Numbers
+# 🧠 Check if String is Palindrome or not

 ## 📝 Problem Statement
-Write a function that checks whether all elements in a given array are numbers.
+Write a function that checks whether provided string is palindrome or not.

 ### ✅ Example:
 ```js